TomHarrop/ird-5acc-paper/ms/methods.md

 ### Plant material and growth conditions

-Panicle traits were measured in 91 accessions of *O. rufipogon*, *O. sativa*, *O. glaberrima* and *O. barthii*, grown in Cali, Colombia and Montpellier, France (Table S1 **Plantinfo**; **needs tidy**).
+Panicle traits were measured in 91 accessions of *O. rufipogon*, *O. sativa*, *O. glaberrima* and *O. barthii*, grown in Cali, Colombia and Montpellier, France (Supporting information Table S1 **Plantinfo**; **needs tidy**).
-At panicle maturity, we collected the three main panicles from three plants per accession, per replicate (*i.e.* 18 panicles/ accession).
+At panicle maturity, we collected the three main panicles from three plants per accession, per replicate (*i.e.* 18 panicles per accession).
 We used five accessions for expression analysis: *O. sativa japonica*  Nipponbare, *O sativa indica* IR64, *O. rufipogon* W1654, *O. glaberrima* Tog5681 and *O. barthii* B88.
 These accessions were grown in a greenhouse in Montpellier, France, in June 2014, under long day conditions (14h light:10h dark).
 After 6 to 8 weeks they were transferred to short day conditions (11h light:13h dark) to induce flowering.
 To confirm panicle phenotypes in the growth conditions used for RNAseq, we evaluated panicle traits for 9 panicles from each accession that was grown in the greenhouse, under the same growth conditions.
 The *crl5* and *smos1-3* mutants [@ayaNovelAP2TypeTranscription2014; @kitomiAuxinResponsiveAP22011] were grown in a greenhouse in Montpellier, France, in October 2017 under short day conditions (11h light:13h dark).
 At least 18 panicles were used for panicle phenotyping.
-All greenhouse plants were grown at 30°C with 80% relative humidity.
+All greenhouse plants were grown at 28°C with 80% relative humidity.
 For phenotyping analyses, each panicle was spread out and fixed on white paper using adhesive tape.
 Panicles were photographed and the images were used for panicle structure and seed number analysis with `P-TRAP` software [@al-tamPTRAPPanicleTrait2013].